frc2609/Charged-Up-2023/docs/Robot Instructions.md

 ### Gyro Drift
 The NavX IMU's built in gyroscope is used to keep track of the direction the robot is facing while in field-oriented mode.
 Like all gyros, the NavX's gyro drifts, although in a regular match it will not drift enough to be noticeable.

 If you are using the robot for a demonstration, you may have it on long enough for it to be affected by gyro drift.
-To calibrate the gyro, align the robot so it faces forward and then press `Zero Yaw` on Smartdashboard or push the `A button` on the driver's Xbox controller.
+To calibrate the gyro, align the robot so it faces forward and then press `Zero Yaw` on Smartdashboard or push the appropriate button on the driver's Xbox controller (see `Controls` below).

 ### Field Position Inaccuracy
 To determine its position relative to the field, the robot relies on the total amount of rotations made by the drive motor of each swerve module. **If you picked up the robot and moved it to a different location, it *will not* know that its position changed!**